Safe Peptide Handling and Disposal for Laboratory Work

 Train Your Team

 Regular training is vital for keeping everyone safe.
-We conduct yearly safety sessions to ensure everyone is up to date.
-We always update team members on new Standard Operating Procedures (SOPs) as they change.
+Therefore, we conduct yearly safety sessions to ensure everyone is up to date.
+So, we always update team members on new Standard Operating Procedures (SOPs) as they change.
 It’s important to share best-practice guides regularly so everyone knows the right way to work.
 Finally, we demonstrate proper handling and disposal methods to maintain a safe environment for all.

 Good training reduces accidents.
 It also builds a responsible research culture.